TLeaves/chromium-crosswalk/docs/threading_and_tasks_faq.md

 ### How to test code that posts tasks?

-If the test uses `BrowserThread::UI/IO`, instantiate a `content::TestBrowserThreadBundle` for the scope of the test.
-Call `TestBrowserThreadBundle::RunUntilIdle()` to wait until all tasks have run.
+If the test uses `BrowserThread::UI/IO`, instantiate a `content::BrowserTaskEnvironment` for the scope of the test.
+Call `BrowserTaskEnvironment::RunUntilIdle()` to wait until all tasks have run.

-If the test doesn't use `BrowserThread::UI/IO`, instantiate a `base::test::ScopedTaskEnvironment` for the scope of the test.
-Call `base::test::ScopedTaskEnvironment::RunUntilIdle()` to wait until all tasks have run.
+If the test doesn't use `BrowserThread::UI/IO`, instantiate a `base::test::TaskEnvironment` for the scope of the test.
+Call `base::test::TaskEnvironment::RunUntilIdle()` to wait until all tasks have run.

 In both cases, you can run tasks until a condition is met.
 A test that waits for